 This is a yearling bull that is typical of the genetics sold on the ranch.

 Bull genetics count!
 He touches EVERY cow in your program.
 As you may know, we are proud of our bull program.
-First, every male must calve at under 95#, wean a minimum of 600 lbs and weigh 1000 lbs at yearling (that is particularly difficult for fall calves) That means we cull males the first time at weaning.
+First, birth weights count.
+We cut the vast majority of bulls that calve over 95#, unless we see a reason not to.
+Still, calving issues are always on our mind.
+Bulls wean a minimum of 600 lbs and weigh 1000 lbs at yearling (that is particularly difficult for fall calves…there is the occasional exception on them) That means we cull males the first time at weaning.
 Then the intact bulls are sent to test at PX Feeders in Evant, Texas.
 They are tested against other Braunvieh Breeders bulls, as well as usually a dozen other breeds.
 They are put on a low energy, forage based diet and tested for ADG and RFI (efficiency) .
 The gain test is 115 days and the RFI part of the test lasts only 55 days.
-PX has the most up to date Grow Safe technology available. .
-At the end of the test they are ultrasounded for REA (ribeye area), and IMF (intramuscular fat) within 45 days of their one year birthday.
+PX has the most up to date Grow Safe technology available.
+At the end of the test they are ultrasounded for REA (ribeye area), and IMF (intramuscular fat) within 60 days of their one year birthday.
 This testing allows us to analyze our herds performance and you to make an educated bull buying decision.
 I should mention at this point, we have invested nearly $1000 in the test and THEN if the bull is inferior he is culled and sent to the packser.
 If they aren’t good, we don’t sell ’em!!
 Sell your calves at the local market?
 ADG and perhaps efficiency are your top considerations.
 Own your calves to the rail?
 You need to pick a bull that gains efficiently and has great carcass traits!
 Bottom line?
 WHEN YOU BUY A PERFORMANCE TESTED BULL, YOU CAN PICK AS MUCH OR AS LITTLE BULL AS YOUR NEEDS DICTATE….YOU ONLY PAY FOR WHAT .
 YOU NEED!